modelearth/localsite/start/README.md

 Create a website using markdown with GitHub for free hosting.

+The localsite framework is designed to allow multiple Github repos (using React,&nbsp;Vue, etc.) to communicate using hash values.

+Place the <a href='https://github.com/localsite/localsite/'>localsite</a> repo within the root of your local web folder, along with other repos that reference it.

 ## 1. Start a localhost server on your computer

 Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost: